Healthy-AI/inpole/README.md

 This package makes use of [risk-slim](https://github.com/ustunb/risk-slim), which in turn requires [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio).
 Create an IBM account and install CPLEX by following [this link](https://www.ibm.com/account/reg/us-en/signup?formid=urx-20028).

 Another dependency is an algorithm for learning falling rule lists (FRL) implemented in the [FRLOptimization](https://github.com/cfchen-duke/FRLOptimization) repository.
-The FRL algorithm requires FP-growth, a program that finds frequent item sets using the FP-growth algorithm, which can be installed from [here](https://borgelt.net/fpgrowth.html).
+The FRL algorithm requires FP-growth, a program that finds frequent item sets using the FP-growth algorithm and can be installed from [here](https://borgelt.net/fpgrowth.html).

 To install `inpole`, type
 ```bash